Non-Zero-Days/vs-code/README.md

 Install [Visual Studio Code](https://code.visualstudio.com/Download)

 ### Loose Agenda:
-Gain famliarity with basic workflows in Visual Studio Code
+Gain familiarity with basic workflows in Visual Studio Code

 ### Step by Step
 Create a directory for this exercise